moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node/upgrade-systemd.md

 ---
-title: Upgrade your Systemd Node
+title: Upgrade your Block Producer Systemd Node
 description: Follow these instructions to update your Tanssi block producer node running via Systemd to the latest version of the Tanssi client software.
 ---